-When we talk of Parijatak flowers a delicate darling comes in front of your eyes.
+When we talk of Parijatak flowers, a delicate darling comes in front of your eyes.
 I am sure all of you have seen the Parijatak flowers, especially those who live in the Southern part of India.
-This flower is loved by many, there are poems which use Parijatak as the symbol of love, and the flower has very light fragrance, low shelf life.
+This flower is loved by many, there are poems which use Parijatak as the symbol of love, and the flower has a very light fragrance, low shelf life.
 Typically these flowers bloom when we are counting sheep or dreaming.
 When we wake up, the flowers will be found spread below the tree- the Marathi word for this is सड़ा.

 The common man is not an IT guy, nor is he a hotshot manager.
-He is not a brilliant surgeon neither is he a smart engineer.
+He is not a brilliant surgeon; neither is he a smart engineer.
 The equivalent of these guys is Rose bushes, Mango trees and Kiwi fruit or Strawberry bushes.
 But in day to day life we also need Guavas and Bananas.
 So our good old Parijatak is a simpleton maybe a carpenter or a mason.
 He can also be a security guard or a cleaner.

 What use is the Parijatak tree?
-It is a question very similar to asking what use is the common man?
+It is a question very similar to asking what purpose the common man is?
 The common man is a Parijatak tree of the human race.
 The common man has limited talents like Parijatak.
 He will use his sincerity and ability to carry on his day to day work same as the Parijatak that keeps on giving mild fragrance for years together.
-For every expert engineer, you need many common people to perform the task of daily drudgery.
+For every expert engineer, you need many ordinary people to perform the task of daily drudgery.

 Will the world full of honchos be the world that will perform?
-No, you need a common man to carry out too many small contributions needed for the fulfilment of life’s needs.
+No, you need a common man to carry out many small contributions required for the fulfilment of life’s needs.
 Can you have only exotic Haliconias in real life?
 Again no, you do need Parijatak to take you through your daily chores.

 Friends, it is for us to see how we use the common man and his fragrance.
 My wife Jaya has a knack for doing this.
-She will get best of the stuff cooked by the maid in the house by training and nurturing her.
+She will get the best of the stuff cooked by the maid in the house by training and nurturing her.
 Jaya also knows what to do with hundreds of Parijatak flowers.
 She makes Malas using the flowers and keeps Parijatak flowers as a floating display in the large glass bowl full of water.
-The display lasts for maybe a day or two and the common man flower has given us back the fragrance in its own way!!
+The display lasts for maybe a day or two, and the common man flower has given us back the fragrance in its own way!!

 There is a Marathi song by Manik Verma बहरला परिजात दारीफुले का पड़तिल शेजारी !!
 The song is a philosophical song.
-It says that when the Parijatak tree is in bloom in our home why the neighbour gets the flowers!
+It says that when the Parijatak tree is in bloom in our home, why the neighbour gets the flowers!

 I am ok if my neighbour gets the flower!!